Tool Use in AI Agents — The $12k Mistake We Made With Function Calling Schema Validation

 How would you design a tool registry for an AI agent that supports dynamic tool addition at runtime?

 get_tool(name) method and a list_tools() for the LLM's system prompt.
 For dynamic addition, use a hot-reload mechanism that watches a config file or database for changes, then atomically swaps the registry.
-All tool calls go through a dispatcher that validates arguments, applies rate limiting, and logs every call.Frequently Asked Questions
+All tool calls go through a dispatcher that validates arguments, applies rate limiting, and logs every call.Explain how you would handle parallel tool calls from an LLM while respecting API rate limits.

 That's AI Agents.
 Mark it forged?